bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

     num_boot_tries=0

 Next, we need to create a few boot scripts that perform Seagate Central specific tasks.

-The most important one is that we need to reset the "num_boot_tries" variable back to zero on each boot.
+Most notably we need to reset the "num_boot_tries" u-boot variable back to zero on each boot.
 This variable is incremented by u-boot each time the unit tries to boot up.
-If it reaches 4 then u-boot assumes that the kernel on a particular partition was not able to boot and so it will try to boot up the kernel on the backup partition.
-We also include some commands that set the LED status light appropriately.
+If it reaches "4" then u-boot assumes that the kernel on a particular partition was not able to boot and so it will switch to trying to boot up the kernel and operating systems on the backup set of paritions.

+We also include some commands that set the LED status light appropriately and set the network CPU affinity to CPU 1.

 Create these boot script and associated systemd service files with the following commands issued as root.

     cat << EOF > /usr/sbin/sc-bootup.sh
     #!/bin/bash